-In star cluster environments stellar fly-bys can reduce the disk mass, change the disk's angular momentum, lead to additional accretion or truncate the protoplanetary disk [34, 35, 38-45].
-Depending on the local stellar density even already formed planetary systems might be influenced by the gravitational interactions with neighbouring stars, even though this is much less frequent [30, 46-49].
+In star cluster environments stellar fly-bys can reduce the disk mass, change the disk's angular momentum, lead to additional accretion or truncate the protoplanetary disk (Rosotti et al. 2014; Vincke et al. 2015; Vincke and Pfalzner 2016, 2018; Portegies Zwart 2016, 2019; Cai et al. 2018; Winter et al. 2018a, 2018b; Concha-Ramírez et al. 2019).
+Depending on the local stellar density even already formed planetary systems might be influenced by the gravitational interactions with neighbouring stars, even though this is much less frequent (Thies et al. 2005; Kobayashi et al. 2005; Jílková et al. 2015; Mustill et al. 2016; Pfalzner et al. 2018).
 Stellar fly-bys can lead to planets becoming unbound and/or planetesimals being launched from the disks.
 It is hence important to parameterize the disk properties like disk mass, angular momentum, energy, disk size etc. The truncation radius can prove to be useful to constrain the region within which enough matter would be available for planet formation.

 Many of the simulations mentioned above do not give quantitative results of the effect of fly-bys on disks.
-Some provide either fit formulae or tabulated values of specific disk properties after fly-bys [30, 31, 33, 36, 50, 51].
+Some provide either fit formulae or tabulated values of specific disk properties after fly-bys (Kobayashi and Ida 2001; Olczak et al. 2006; de Juan Ovelar et al. 2012; Breslau et al. 2014; Bhandare et al. 2016; Cuello et al. 2019).
 Although this is valuable information for some studies, it limits the user to the properties that have already been fitted or tabulated, like disk mass, disk size etc. Publicly available raw data of the disks after the stellar fly-by is still missing as of today.
 The database DESTINY provides this information so that the user can determine any disk property that may be of interest.
 We note that the data provided only accounts for effects after a fly-by and possible long-term effects like viscous spreading or planet-planet scattering are not included here.

-In section 1.1 we present a brief overview of the numerical method that has been employed, the model assumptions and limitations.
-Section 1.2 deals with the practicalities of using this database, like the parameter space covered (section 1.2.1), its structure (section 1.2.2), downloading options (section 1.2.3), visualization tool (section 1.2.4), and advantages (section 1.2.5).
-Lastly, the possible applications of DESTINY to determine the effect of stellar encounters on disks as well as planetary systems are discussed in section 1.3.
+In Sect.
+2 we present a brief overview of the numerical method that has been employed, the model assumptions and limitations.
+Section 3 deals with the practicalities of using this database, like the parameter space covered (Sect.
+3.1), its structure (Sect.
+3.2), downloading options (Sect.
+3.3), visualization tool (Sect.
+3.4), and advantages (Sect.
+3.5).
+Lastly, the possible applications of DESTINY to determine the effect of stellar encounters on disks as well as planetary systems are discussed in Sect.
+4.